Best Free & Fun Things to do in Raleigh, NC

 While the park is a popular place to visit year-round, people flock to the park to see the daffodils in the springtime and the sunflowers during the summer.

-Dix Park is a popular place for picnicking, walking, photography, and every time I visit I see people flying toy-like planes and drones.
+Dix Park is a popular place for picnicking, walking, photography, and every time I visit, I see people flying toy-like planes and drones.

 The park is also dog-friendly and includes a dog run.

-My favorite place to visit in Dix Park where you can see the Downtown Raleigh skyline is located at 2105 Umstead Dr. Raleigh, NC 27606.
+My favorite place to visit in Dix Park is where you can see the Downtown Raleigh skyline is located at 2105 Umstead Dr. Raleigh, NC 27606.
 This is where they plant the daffodil flower fields.

 Historic Yates Mill County Park